-1. The optical microscope: principles and management.
+- 1 The optical microscope: principles and management.
 Observation of histological preparations.
-Fresh stain: observation of oral mucosa epithelium

-- 2. Membrane permeability.
+Fresh stain: observation of oral mucosa epithelium. - 2 Membrane permeability.
 Factors that affect it.
-Plasmolysis of onion epidermal cells. - 3.
-Respiration in germinating seeds.
-Observation of mitosis in onion root cells - 4.
-Preparation of histological sections.
+Plasmolysis of onion epidermal cells. - 3 Respiration in germinating seeds.
+Observation of mitosis in onion root cells - 4 Preparation of histological sections.
+Observation of elodea and cellular ciclosis.
 Observation of microorganisms in a drop of pond water.